global

 6.8.
 International Payments

-If you are eligible, you may make payments to Recipients located in certain eligible foreign countries (“International Payments”).
-Certain International Payments services are provided by Airwallex US, LLC and its affiliates (the “International Payments Providers”), not Nickel, and are subject to a separate agreement between you and them: https://www.airwallex.com/us/terms/acct_dBmDqPs3MAyyrQMMGIac4Q/nickel-scale.
+If you are eligible, you may make payments to Recipients located in certain eligible foreign countries ("International Payments").
+Certain International Payments services are provided by Airwallex US, LLC and its affiliates (the "International Payments Providers"), not Nickel.
+International Payments provided by the International Payments Providers are subject to a separate agreement between you and them, which is available at https://www.airwallex.com/us/terms/acct_dBmDqPs3MAyyrQMMGIac4Q/nickel-scale.
+Nickel and/or the International Payments Providers may change, at any time, for any reason, the eligible countries to which you may request payments to be made using the International Payment service.
+Nickel and the International Payments Providers may refuse any payment transaction requested or initiated through the International Payments service, for any reason.

 6.9.
 Communications Regarding Nickel's Business Network and Virtual Card Payments